lnemsick-simp/pupmod-simp-nfs/README.md

 ### Beginning with nfs

-You can use the nfs module to manage NFS settings for a host that is a NFS client, a NFS server or both.
+You can use the nfs module to manage NFS settings for a node that is a NFS client, a NFS server or both.

 #### NFS client

-Including one or more ``nfs::client::mount`` defines in a host's manifest will automatically include the ``nfs::client`` class, which, in turn, will ensure the appropriate packages are installed and appropriate services are configured and started.
+Including one or more `nfs::client::mount` defines in a node's manifest will automatically include the `nfs::client` class, which, in turn, will ensure the appropriate packages are installed and appropriate services are configured and started.

 #### NFS server

-Including one or more ``nfs::server::export`` defines in a host's manifest and setting the hiera below will automatically include the ``nfs::server`` class, which, in turn, will ensure the appropriate packages are installed and appropriate services are configured.
+Including one or more `nfs::server::export` defines in a node's manifest and setting the hiera below will automatically include the `nfs::server` class, which, in turn, will ensure the appropriate packages are installed and appropriate services are configured.